Scalable Differentially Private Sketches under Continual Observation: Experiments

 Figure~\ref{fig:depth_freq_are} evaluates the effect of increasing memory (via sketch depth) on accuracy.
 All variants show decreasing ARE as depth increases, though the benefit is more pronounced for the non-private baselines.
 This suggests that adding more hash functions has diminishing returns in the private setting, where there is an additional source of error.

-Figure~\ref{fig:skew_are} plots the ARE as a function of input skew.
-Skew has the largest effect on the non-private variants, particularly the $\cms$ baseline.
-As skew increases, the frequency of the lower-ranked items among the top-15 heavy hitters decreases, making them more impacted by the noise added for privacy.
-Though the influence of skew is still observable for the private sketches.
+Figure~\ref{fig:skew_are} illustrates how the Average Relative Error (ARE) evolves with increasing input skew.
+As the distribution becomes more skewed, the ARE of the private sketches gradually levels off.
+This plateau reflects a shift in the dominant source of error: while higher skew reduces collision-induced errors in the sketch, the noise introduced by the differentially private counters remains constant, eventually becoming the primary contributor to the overall error.

 In Figure~\ref{fig:eps_are_11}, we evaluate ARE under a high skew ($\phi = 1.1$) while varying the privacy parameter $\varepsilon$.
-Here, decreasing privacy (i.e., reducing $\varepsilon$) has a limited effect on ARE.
+Here, decreasing privacy (i.e., increasing $\varepsilon$) has a limited effect on ARE.
 This is because the dominant error arises from collisions rather than noise.
-Interestingly, both the $\lazycms$ and $\punctualcms$ exhibit lower ARE at very small $\varepsilon$ values.
+Interestingly, both $\lazycms$ and $\punctualcms$ exhibit lower ARE at very small $\varepsilon$ values.
 This can be attributed to the $\min$ query operation selecting a row with large negative noise, which counteracts collision-induced overestimation.
 This is a form of noise-induced bias that occasionally benefits accuracy.

 Figure~\ref{fig:eps_are_21} investigates the impact of $\varepsilon$ under low skew ($\alpha = 2.1$), where collision error is reduced and noise becomes the dominant error source.
 Here, we observe a clear decrease in ARE as $\varepsilon$ increases, consistent with the inverse dependence of noise magnitude on $\varepsilon$.
 Initially, ARE decreases approximately linearly with $\varepsilon^{-1}$, before saturating as noise becomes comparable to residual collision error.
-This demonstrates the privacy-utility trade-off more clearly in low-skew regimes.